 Top Pick for Style

-We know you are crazy for the outdoors.
-And for those who want only the very best gear for their outdoor adventures, functionality should always be the first consideration.
-But let's be honest here, laptop backpacks are primarily for use in the city, for going to work or school, for our everyday lives, not our spectacular weekend adventures.
-And in the city, for most people anyway, style matters.
-That's why we gave the Burton Tinder our Top Pick Award for Style.
-Designed to look like a bare-bones, old-school 80's rucksack, the Tinder is urban and hip in a way that these other bags only wish they could be.
 The Tinder looks great mostly because of all the stuff that it doesn't have.
 While it underperforms in organizational ability and laptop protection, its single top-loading compartment with double drawstring closure will do one thing for you very well: hold lots of stuff.
-And if that's all you need and want to look good doing it, then give Burton a try.
+If that's all you need — and want to look good doing it, then give it a try.

 Analysis and Test Results

 The securing system works hand-in-hand with the compartment design to hold the laptop in place, ensuring that it doesn't move.
-Adjustable Velcro straps, like those found on the Osprey Flapjack, seemed to work best.
-Others incorporated an open top design, which confined the range of motion inside the backpack, but would not keep the computer stable in its position.
-Most of the bags had no securing system at all, meaning you'd better be very careful to set your bag down upright and gently, or pay the possible price.
+Adjustable Velcro straps, like those found on the Osprey FlapJack and Thule Paramount work best.
+Others incorporated an open top design, which confines the range of motion inside the backpack, but did not keep the computer stable in its position.
+Some of the bags have no securing system at all, meaning you'd better be very careful to set your bag down upright and gently, or pay the possible price.
 That said, make sure you look for a backpack with a good securing system for optimal protection.

 The final critical feature is the location of the laptop storage compartment within the pack.
 All the models we tested place the laptop next to the back, thereby using the back support to double as laptop support and padding.
-The North Face Borealis offers a well-padded yet firm back support which we liked and earned this pack an 8 out of 10 in laptop protection.
+The North Face Borealis offers a well-padded yet firm back support which we like.
 Having the laptop against the back also minimizes movement if the computer is the only thing in the bag.
 However, a critical feature of these specialty backpacks is a designated compartment that is suspended above the bottom of the bag, so that when the bag is on the ground, there is no impact on the computer.
 Not all bags in our test group included this.

 Equally as important is whether the back support is rigid enough to absorb the blow of the bag being put on the ground.
-Some of the packs that featured suspended compartments were lacking this element, thus nullifying the advantages of the suspension design.
-In a few of the tested bags, the side edges or top corner, of the laptop were located much too close to the edges or zippers of the bags, where there was no padding, making the computer vulnerable to an impact from the side or top.
+Some of the packs that feature suspended compartments lack this element, thus nullifying the advantages of the suspension design.
+In a few of the tested bags, the side edges or top corner, of the laptop are located much too close to the edges or zippers of the bags, where there is no padding, making the computer vulnerable to an impact from the side or top.

-In the end, none of these backpacks did an ideal job of protecting the laptop, which was disappointing.
-It seems that regardless of which bag you use, your best protection is diligent awareness of how you move with your pack on and how you set it down.
-Although there were refinements we would like to see made, we found that the Osprey Flapjack will do the best job of keeping your laptop safe from abuse.
-On the other end of the spectrum, we determined that the Timbuk2 Rogue was the bag most likely to leave you with a broken or damaged computer, even though we liked the bag in general.
+In the end, none of these backpacks do a perfect job of protecting a laptop.
+Regardless of which bag you use, the best protection is diligent awareness of how you move with your pack on and how you set it down.
+Although there are refinements we would like to see, we deem the Thule Paramount to be the most protective.

 Perhaps the most critical component of any backpack is how comfortable it is to carry.
 After all, if you can't stand to put the bag on your back for more than a couple minutes, how effective will it be for carrying things all over town, or the world?
-To test comfort (20% of the overall score) we wanted to make sure that we mimicked real life conditions; so, we loaded these bags up with our around town necessities and carried them everywhere we went.
+To test comfort (20% of the overall score) we wanted to make sure that we mimicked real-life conditions.
+We loaded these bags up with our around town necessities and carried them everywhere we went.
 We also wore them almost empty to see how each felt without a laptop or much else.
 Testers and friends of different shapes, sizes, and genders donned each model to determine how they fit and how comfortable each is for everyday wear.

-Equally important, as far as comfort goes, is the construction of the back plate.
-Some of the backpacks we tested had super stiff stays or plastic sheets to add rigidity and protection to the laptop.
-While these may have done a better job protecting your laptop (a key factor), we found that packs which incorporated soft padding in the back plate were the most comfortable, both for walking and bike riding, like The North Face Borealis.
+Equally important, as far as comfort goes, is the construction of the backplate.
+Some of the backpacks we tested have super stiff trays or plastic sheets to add rigidity and protection to the laptop.
+While these may do a better job of protecting your laptop (a key factor), they are not as comfortable.
+Packs which incorporated soft padding in the back plate were the most comfortable in our tests, both for walking and bike riding, like the Osprey Flapjack and Incase Icon.

 Organization & Storage